microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 - Proto Click ([proto-click](https://www.mikroe.com/proto-click)) with modifications

 ## Setup
-In this example, PIC18F56Q71 is used as a microcontroller.
+In this example, the PIC18F56Q71 is used as the microcontroller.

 <img src="images/PIC18F56Q71-BOARD.png" width = "600"><br>